acceval/Price-Segmentation/README.md

 ## Note

-There is no right or wrong method on doing.
+- There is no right or wrong method on doing.
 Everyone can has their own way to do this.
+- For deployment, please refer to Price Segmentation V.4 - Deployment.ipynb